Bachelor’s 12 Most Expensive Engagement Rings

 Only one season after Chris Soules’ record breaking ring, Ben Higgins decided he had to do one better with his proposal to Lauren Bushnell.
 When Higgins proposed, he did so with the largest ring ever chosen out of both The Bachelor and The Bachelorette franchises — a 4.25 carat Neil Lane ring.
 Lane custom designed the piece which is described as an “art deco masterpiece” and was worth a whopping $95,000.
 The ring boasts a central radiant-cut diamond which is surrounded by over 240 round and baguette-cut diamonds, culminating in one massive and sparkling engagement ring.
 Although the two seemed to be another rare Bachelor success story, after more than a year together and their own reality series, the two confirmed their split in May 2017.

 1. Nick Viall and Vanessa Grimaldi

 It certainly seems as if the competition was on in Bachelor nation after the ring Ben Higgins gave Lauren, and since it was his fourth time trying to find love on Bachelor nation, Nick Viall certainly went all out in season 21.
 Neil Lane flew six ring options out to Finland for Viall to choose from and he selected an incredible 3.75 carat round-cut diamond ring to propose to Vanessa Grimaldi.
 With a round-cut diamond at the center, the platinum ring also features a halo of smaller diamonds accumulating to around 164 additional round-cut and two larger baguette-cut diamonds.
 The beautiful ring has different estimates, but many bring the ring in at being worth $95,000 to $100,000, making it the highest valued ring in Bachelor history.
-For now it seems the two are still enjoying their engagement as no news of a wedding or a breakup has come out.
+Unfortunately, after a few months of dating the two confirmed they had ended their relationship.